 For any business to run smoothly, Project management is crucial, and it plays an important role in achieving business deadlines.
-Excel sheets are used widely for project management to identify critical paths, analyze the latest trends to make effective decisions, plan the projects and track the projects.
-That being said, Microsoft Excel has a wide variety of analytical tools and templates that are used by all scale of business to manage and report projects.
+Excel sheets are used widely for project management to identify critical paths, analyze the latest trends to make effective decisions, plan the projects, and track the projects.
+That being said, Microsoft Excel has a wide variety of analytical tools and templates that are used by all scales of business to manage and report projects.

 Track multiple projects in Excel

 If you are working on more than one project, Excel allows you to organize the multiple projects and its resources to achieve strategic milestones.
-While managing the multiple tasks and tracking multiple projects can be quite challenging, Excel has some amazing project management templates that allows to organize and schedule multiple projects effectively all in a single excel spreadsheet.
+While managing the multiple tasks and tracking multiple projects can be quite challenging, Excel has some amazing project management templates that allow us to organize and schedule multiple projects effectively all in a single excel spreadsheet.

 In this article, we explain how to use a Multiple Project Tracking Template Excel to effectively plan and track multiple projects in a single Excel spreadsheet.
 The template provides a user-friendly interface and consists of Data Sheets to add tasks, multiple project tracking dashboard, multiple projects tracking Gantt Chart, and Project summary.
 The template allows you to use as many projects and tasks as you wish in a single workbook without any boundaries.
 The template is available for free and works on most of the MS Excel version in Windows 10.